shannonymous/udacity-linux-server-config/README.md

 ## Amazon Lightsail Server Set Up

 * If you already have an account with Amazon Lightsail, login.
-Otherwise, create an Amazon Lightsail account.
+Otherwise, create an [Amazon Lightsail account](https://lightsail.aws.amazon.com/ls/webapp/home/resources).
-* After logging in, click 'Create an Instance'
+* After logging in, click 'Create an Instance'.
-* Select Linux/Unix platform
+* Select `Linux/Unix` platform
-* For blueprint, select OS Only and Ubuntu
+* For blueprint, select `OS Only` and `Ubuntu 16.04 LTS`
 * Select an instance plan (for this project, the most afforable plan will do)
-* Scroll down to name your instance and click 'Create'
+* Scroll down to name your instance and click `Create`

 The instance will take a few moments for setup.
 Once it is ready, do take note of the public IP of your instance.